xrdocs/ncs5500/_tutorials/introduction-to-ncs55xx-and-ncs5xx-lpts.md

 ## Summary

 Hope you got the basics of LPTS and its implementation on the platform.
 To summarize LPTS consists of 3 key portions
 - Filtering of what can be punted and categorization of the flow.
-  – Decides where the flow needs to go to: is it LC CPU or RP CPU
+- Decides where the flow needs to go to: is it LC CPU or RP CPU
-  - Policing of the flows. (per “flow” and per NPU) Stay tuned for the next tech-note in which we will cover another capability around the same area:  Dynamic LPTS.
+- Policing of the flows. (per “flow” and per NPU)
+Key message is that, LPTS can be considered as a feature which is composed of a dynamic ACL's which are created as part of user configuration automatically.
+This is configuration driven and no user intervention is required.
+In the next tech note we will cover the Dynamic LPTS capabilities of the platforms.
+Stay tuned till then !!!